EugeneObruchkov/flck-blog/content/_index.md

 #### ABOUT ME

 - Evgeni Obruchkov
-- Nerd
 - SysAdmin/SRE/DevOps engineer with 11 years of experience
 - Drummer/Snowboarder/Kitesurfer
-- Based in Warsaw, Poland
+- Living in Warsaw, Poland

 #### LINKS